Custom Inputs Guide

 To access Custom Inputs, log in to your account and select Custom Inputs from the left-hand menu.

 Creating a Custom Input

-The parameter key name will be based on the label you specified.
-You are provided with the option to edit it.
-For example, you may wish to change the name of the parameter key to meet a naming convention used by your IT department.
+You may edit the parameter key.
+For example, you may wish to change the name of the parameter key to meet a naming convention used by your developers.

 When you have finished, click the “Save input” button.

 After saving, the new input is added to the list of inputs with a First received status of No activity.
 As long as you have not submitted any inquiries utilizing the newly defined input, the First received status will remain set to No activity and you will be able to delete the input.